-ASEPA are interested in connecting more fully with members and in order to do that we have formed a small committee to develop our communication strategy.
-The first meeting of this group happened this week and Frank Fogliati, Fiona Forbes, Tracey Chappell and Craig Woodfall worked hard to come up with some exciting new innovations for 2016 so watch this space and connect up with your national voice.
+ASEPA are wanting to connect more fully with members and in order to do that we have formed a small committee to develop a communication strategy.
+The first meeting of this group happened last week and Frank Fogliati, Fiona Forbes, Tracey Chappell and Craig Woodfall worked hard to come up with some exciting new innovations for 2016 so watch this space and connect up with your national voice.

 ASEPA have been funded by the Federal Government to develop two new resources to support the learning of students with disability (SWD) in Australian Schools.
 There are two components to Leading Learning 4 All (LL4A)